-A bus driver shall not drive while using an electronic wireless communications device to write, send, or read a text based communication, including, but not limited to, text messages, instant messages, and email, unless the device is specifically designed and configured to allow voice operated and hands free operation and is used in that manner.
-This prohibition does not include reading, selecting, or entering a telephone number or name in an electronic wireless communications device for the purpose of making or receiving a telephone call.
+A bus driver shall not drive while using an electronic wireless communications device to write, send, or read a text-based communication, including, but not limited to, text messages, instant messages, and email, unless the device is specifically designed and configured to allow voice-operated and hands-free operation and is used in that manner.
+This prohibition does not include reading, selecting, or entering a telephone number or name in an electronic wireless communications device of wireless communications.
 (Vehicle Code 23123.5)